-may be downloaded as a DLL file on an affected computer, for example %Temp%\wpbt0.dll.
+might be downloaded as a DLL file, for example %TEMP%\wpbt0.dll.

-The downloaded malware file is run locally by using the following command:
+The downloaded file is run by using the following command:

 The following malware are connected to the Blacole family:

 The exploit pack has evolved over time to exploit more vulnerabilities, including:

 - Unspecified vulnerability in the RDS.Dataspace ActiveX control in Microsoft Data Access Components (MDAC)